IQSS/dataverse-frontend/docs/streaming-zip-download.md

 Files at or under the part size (10 MB) are fetched unranged to begin with, so only larger files exercise the ranged paths.

+Transient request failures and interrupted/short ranged response bodies use the existing `partRetries` and `partRetryDelayMs` settings (defaults: three retries, 500 ms between attempts).
+A body retry resumes at the exact byte already delivered.
+Its budget resets after a complete range response, not after partial progress, so a repeatedly failing body eventually pauses for Retry or Abort.
+Manual Retry renews that budget.
+Request failures already exhausted by the request retry loop go straight to the existing prompt; cancellation interrupts the retry delay.
+This does not recreate a browser download destination that has already closed.

 ## Mount matrix

 The service worker answers a fake same-origin URL, `<scope>zipdl/<id>/<name>`.